 Medical Imaging, Mammography, Enhanced Skills Certificate

 Are you fascinated by technology and the inner workings of the human body?
-If so, a career in computed tomography, mammography or magnetic resonance imaging may be the right path for you.
-These imaging professionals are qualified to provide patient imaging using technology and equipment for CT, mammography and MRI under the supervision of a medical doctor to examine various anatomic structures in the body.
+If so, a career in computed tomography, mammography, or Magnetic Resonance Imaging (MRI) may be the right path for you.
+These imaging professionals are qualified to provide patient imaging using technology and equipment for CT, mammography, and MRI under the supervision of a medical doctor to examine anatomic structures.

-- Prepares the A.R.R.T. registered students to work in advanced modality positions in hospitals and other health care facilities through a variety of clinical rotations.
+- Prepares the American Registry of Radiologic Technologists (ARRT) registered students to work in advanced modality positions in hospitals and other health care facilities through various clinical rotations.

 - Educates students to produce images used for assessment and diagnosis of various medical conditions.

-- Encourages students through a variety of methods to be clinically competent, possess critical thinking skills, communicate effectively, both written and orally, and exhibit ethical and professional behavior.
+- Encourages students to be clinically competent, possess critical thinking skills, communicate effectively, and exhibit ethical and professional behavior.

-Employment outlook is excellent and many of our students gain employment in the field prior to completion of this certificate program.
+Employment outlook is excellent, and many of our students gain field employment before completing this certificate program.